 Individuals who suffer complex fractures or amputations in auto accidents face steep medical costs and loss of income while out of work, as well as ongoing disability in case of amputation or fractures that do not heal properly.
 These victims deserve full compensation for their injuries and associated losses.

 At Andrade Law Offices, we advocate on behalf of California residents who have sustained fractures and amputation injuries in motor vehicle accidents caused by other drivers.
-Our Santa Barbara car accident attorneys help our clients obtain insurance settlements that provide the full compensation they deserve for their losses.
+Our Santa Barbara car accident attorney helps our clients obtain insurance settlements that provide the full compensation they deserve for their losses.

-For a free case evaluation, call (805) 962.4944.
+For a free case evaluation, call us.
 You pay nothing for our legal services unless we win your case.

 Broken Bones in Santa Barbara Car Accidents

 Fractures are among the most likely injuries to occur in a car accident.
 Any type of undue pressure on a bone can cause it to break.
 If a fracture is not severe, a doctor can manually set the broken bone and apply a splint, cast or brace to immobilize the fracture while it heals.
 Younger victims of simple fractures heal in six to eight weeks, but older adults' bones do not heal as quickly or as well.

 A more serious fracture may require surgery that involves inserting pins, screws, or rods to set the broken bone.
 In cases of multiple broken bones or a severe fracture of a large bone, such as the fibula, a system of weights may be used to realign the bones.
 Traction, as it is called, requires the patient to be bed-ridden for several weeks.
 The techniques are known as skeletal and skin traction are less often used today than they were years ago.

 There are several types of bone fractures, including:

 Transverse – usually a simple fracture with a right-angle break in the bone.

 Oblique – a fracture with a slanted angle.